-Every day in the UK another 240 people wake up to the catastrophic impact of a stroke.
+Every day in the UK, another 240 people wake up to the catastrophic impact of a stroke.

+Anyone – mums, dads, grandparents, young people, even children – can have a stroke, and its impact is traumatic.
 A stroke can leave survivors unable to move, see, speak, or even swallow, and impacts the whole family.
 With strength, determination and the right support, recovery is possible.

-By playing our raffles, you’ll help the Stroke Association provide tailored support to tens of thousands of stroke survivors each year, fund crucial scientific research, and campaign to secure the best care and support for everyone affected by stroke.
+By playing our raffle, you’ll help the Stroke Association provide tailored support to tens of thousands of stroke survivors each year, fund crucial scientific research, and campaign to secure the best care and support for everyone affected by stroke.

 Every day in the UK, another 240 people wake up to the catastrophic impact of a stroke.
-Mums, dads, grandparents, young people, even children – anyone can have a stroke and its impact is traumatic.

 The Stroke Association is the only charity in the UK providing lifelong support for all stroke survivors and their families.
-But stroke support needs vital scientific research into stroke prevention, treatment and recovery.

 Play now